nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 goals.
 The purpose of such an application is to provide users with a range of tools and features to help them better understand their financial situation.
 This will enable them to make more informed decisions, and plan for their future financial well-being.
 The application will allow the user to keep track of their income, expenses and overall balance.
-It also lets user view their income and expenses using visualization tool to have a better view of their cash flow based on categories.
+It also lets the user view their income and expenses using visualization tool to have a better view of their cash flow based on categories.
 It also allows the user to set the budget for the month.
 It also allows users to add their financial goals to the wishlist.
 Furthermore, it allows users to track the stock market if they have interest in investing in equities.